kkingwoo/TARVa/README.md

 ## Project Overview

-[**TARVa**](#transcript-analysis-of-rna-variants-tarva) is a tool which enables analysis of epitranscriptomic modifications.
+[**TARVa**](#transcript-analysis-of-rna-variants-tarva) is a tool which enables analysis of epitranscriptomic modifications from raw RNA sequencing data, taking into consideration both depth of read and length of transcript, and scans for all variant call-types in a strand-aware fashion.
 Starting with a global overview, the pipeline moves through non-hierarchical stratifications of the data, ending with local, per-position comparisons across tissue types and conditions.
 The workflow is set up for use with paired RNAseq and WGS raw sequencing datasets (fastq) from more than one condition and/or tissue, and covers three data preprocessing pipelines as well as the main TARVa pipeline.

 ## Directory Structure